inkaonkala/Bananapeel/README.md

 9.9 Now here_dog is working with pipes and redirections (changed the placement of token cleaner)

-9.9 none of the non built-in command work on the first try after opening shell, but work normally on the second try XD
+9.9 none of the non-built-in command work on the first try after opening shell, but work normally on the second try XD